 Sprint largely awards its visual arts grants to smaller and local museums, arts, and culture centers.

 Surdna's arts support falls under its Thriving Cultures Program, which supports "efforts to encourage teens to explore the arts, involve artists in community development projects and foster the growth and success of local artists as economic engines and agents for social change."

 Thoma's visual arts grants support curatorial research and planning, arts writing, publications, exhibitions and performances, lectures, symposia, and educational events.

-Tremaine supports projects that help to expand career opportunities of visual artists, as well as skills building, networking, and learning programs for curators.
+Tremaine supports projects that seek to expand career opportunities for visual artists, as well as skills building, networking, and learning programs for curators.